 The Outback Bowl average ticket price for college football seasons has fluctuated over the last six years.
 The largest decrease came during the 2013 college football season with a decrease of 22%, moving from a $134 average ticket price to a $105 average price.
 Average Outback Bowl ticket prices bottomed out between 2012-2016, hitting a ticket price low of $100 for the 2014 Outback Bowl and increasing consistently the following years.
-The average ticket price for the 2016 Outback Bowl game is currently at $159, the highest ticket price average within six years.
+The average ticket price for the 2016 Outback Bowl game is currently at $119, a surprising 27% decrease from the previous year.

 How to Buy Outback Bowl Tickets

 1. Scan through the 2018 Outback Bowl Schedule and select the game that you would like to attend, or use the opponent or date filters beside the Outback Bowl ticket listings to find the perfect matchup.